-Table 5-1 presents estimates of total unit sales for gas furnaces from 1999 through 2003.
-There is no definitive public source for data regarding annual sales of gas furnaces in California.
-Itron developed the 1999 figure for California sales by examining national shipment data from Appliance Magazine, shipments estimates from the Air Conditioning and Refrigeration Institute (ARI), and subsequently cross-referencing that information from the CEC.
-The 2000 through 2003 figures were developed through a process that examined the total number of households in California and the quantity of homes newly constructed.
-Estimates for new construction sales were based upon data obtained through residential new construction on-site surveys and new housing starts.
-Both the statewide and new construction data were scaled to estimate California's annual sales based on number of households and updated measure type saturations.
-Retrofit/replacement sales were then derived as the difference between the estimated total unit sales and sales for new construction.
+Table 5-1 presents estimated central gas furnace unit sales from 1999 through 2004.
+Itron developed the 1999 data by examining national shipment data from Appliance Magazine and subsequently cross-referencing that information with the CEC.28 The 2000 through 2004 data were developed through a process that examined the total number of households, new housing starts in California, and residential new construction on-site survey data.29 Both the statewide and new construction data were scaled to estimate California's annual sales based on the number of households and updated measure saturations.
+Retrofit/replacement units are then estimated as the difference between total units sold and units for new construction.
+Currently, there is no publicly available definitive source of annual unit sales at the state level, nor is there information that indicates whether units sold or shipped would be installed as retrofit/replacement units or in new construction.